 As with most visa applications, the process is relatively easy.
 Once you have all the required documents and proof, including a completed and signed National Visa application, you must book an appointment through VFS Global or your nearest Portuguese Consulate.

 Once you’ve booked your appointment, you’ll receive a confirmation email and letter.
-At the Visa Application Center appointment, an agent will review your documents and take your photo and fingerprints.
+At your Visa Application Center appointment, an agent will review your documents, take your photo, and collect your fingerprints.

 Your seasonal worker visa application will be sent to Portugal for further processing and approval if everything is in order.
 You can track your application status online, and once it gets the green light, you’ll be able to collect your passport and visa at the Visa Application Center where you applied.

-The E8 Visa processing time is at least 21 days, however, it can take longer if your nationality is on the extended processing time list.
+The E8 Visa processing time is at least 30 days, but it can take longer if your nationality is on the extended processing time list.
 Some nationalities on the list include Iran, Russia, Somalia, Egypt, and Belarus.

 Once the employment period ends, you are expected to leave Portugal, making it an option best suited for workers seeking temporary stays without a long-term commitment.